munahaj/Data-Model-for-Waggle/README.md

 ![Untitled](https://github.com/munahaj/Data-Model-for-Waggle/assets/169274166/ce8daa33-5ccc-49b2-8675-3862d7aaec88)

 Upon inspecting the graph, we can determine there is a significant variance between both of the devices.
 Although the history record for Lapcat device data begins at a much later date than the Lapdog data, we can still perceive the data variation at the recent time.
+The

 In order to assist with navigating the data, we added a slicer panel to help with filtering any specific information.